 An Award-winning entrant writes:

-Have a go at producing a poem, drawing, painting, song or any other Koestler artform using the word 'forgiveness as a theme.
-This year's theme was chosen by Jude Kelly OBE, artistic director of Southbank Centre, who will judge this category.
+Have a go at producing a poem, drawing, painting, song or any other Koestler artform using the word 'dreams' as a theme.
+This year's theme was chosen by Olympic rowing champion Katherine Grainger CBE, who will also judge the category.

 2 Fiction - A short story, collection of short stories, novel or part of a novel.

 3 Essays, Blogs or Articles - One piece of writing on a factual subject as if written for a course, magazine, paper, biography or blog.

 4 Life story - Any autobiographical prose, from 'My Life in 50 Words' to a full-length book.

 5 Creative Response - A journal, essay, audio recording, video or sketchbook made in response to published fiction (short story, novel, poem), film, programme or exhibition.
 If the entrant is not a confident writer someone can scribe - certifying, at the bottom of the page, that it's the entrant's original work.

 6 Magazines Up to three issues of a magazine or newsletter judged for overall quality of writing and communication.